What is STAP?

 Vouchers and Voucher Amounts

-- Download the current vouchers and voucher amounts (PDF).
+- Download the voucher and voucher amounts (PDF).

 - View current equipment list and equipment values (PDF).